Radi85/Comment/docs/source/Web API.rst

     4. Delete a comment you posted.
 (Authenticated)

+    5. React to a comment.
+(Authenticated)

-    5. Retrieve the list of comments and associated replies to a given content type and object ID.
+    6. Retrieve the list of comments and associated replies to a given content type and object ID.

 These actions are explained below.